SciRouterVet

 Awaiting v1 run

 100 cross-species oncology questions; the literature-confirmation engine builds a dossier per question, scored vs an expert-curated answer key.
+Eval-set composition: ≥15 veterinary-oncology questions from COTC + Morris Animal Foundation + VetCompass cohort studies.

 Metric